pscanf/pscanf.com/content/collections/posts/2018-07-08-using-a-mock-server-for-frontend-development.md

 slug: 2018-07-08-using-a-mock-server-for-frontend-development
 date: 2018-07-08
 title: Using a mock server for frontend development
-tags:
-  - frontend
-  - tooling
-  - mock server
+description: |
+  What is a mock server?
+Why is it a helpful tool for developing frontend applications?
+Which mock server should I choose?
 ---

 One of the most useful tools that I use when developing frontend Single Page